luckylittle/zero_footprint_rutorrent_seedbox/README.md

 ------------

 * It is expected, that you have a brand new RHEL8/9 system and have Ansible access sorted out - including working `sudo` (you can use my other role [luckylittle/ansible-role-create-user](https://github.com/luckylittle/ansible-role-create-user) for passwordless SSH access and sudo).
-* :warning: **THIS ROLE REQUIRES PASSWORDLESS ACCESS TO YOUR SYSTEM USING SSH KEYPAIR AND NOT THE PASSWORD** (e.g. `ssh-copy-id`) - otherwise you will lock yourself out, because sshd config will change to `PasswordAuthentication no` :warning:
+* :warning: **THIS ROLE REQUIRES PASSWORDLESS ACCESS TO YOUR SYSTEM USING SSH KEYPAIR AND NOT THE PASSWORD** (e.g. `ssh-copy-id`) - otherwise you will **lock** yourself out, because sshd config will change to `PasswordAuthentication no`! :warning:
+* :warning: Make sure to add your home IP address (or multiple addresses you connect from) to `fail2ban_ignore_ipv4`, or you risk **locking** yourself out, as it is also enforced by firewalld! :warning:

 Role Variables
 --------------